regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 ### Physical death
-Happens because we lost access to the tree of life
+Happens because we lost access to the tree of life.

 ##### Gen 3:22-24
 >Then the LORD God said, “Behold, the man has become like one of Us, knowing good and evil; and now, he might stretch out his hand, and <font color="orange">take also from the tree of life, and eat, and live forever</font>”— 23 therefore the LORD God sent him out from the garden of Eden, to cultivate the ground from which he was taken.
 24 So He drove the man out; and at the east of the garden of Eden He stationed the cherubim and the flaming sword which turned every direction to guard the way to the tree of life.